Updated March 16, 2023

 Introduction to Image Link in HTML

 Image Link In HTML is found in almost all pages as they help us navigate from one page to another on a website.
 A popular combination is to use the HTML anchor tag <a> with HTML’s img tag <img>.
 With this combination, we can allow the movement of users from one page to another by clicking on an image.
-Before we dive further on this topic, let’s first understand the working and rendering of anchor and image elements individually and then combine them to achieve a linked image.
+Before we dive further into this topic, let’s first understand the working and rendering of anchor and image elements individually and then combine them to achieve a linked image.

 HTML Anchor Tag

 The HTML Anchor tag is used to create HTML hyperlinks to other web pages or multimedia content hosted on the web.
-Let’s refer the syntax below to understand how anchor tags work and their basic attributes
+Let’s refer to the syntax below to understand how anchor tags work and their basic attributes